valkey-io/valkey-rfc/REFERENCE.md

 ### Debug mechanism (Optional)

-If there is any debug mechanism introduced to support admin/operators for further maintaining the feature.
+If there is any debug mechanism introduced to support admin/operators for maintaining the feature.

 ## Appendix (Optional)